Brandon Car Accident Lawyer

 - Mental health treatment expenses – if your accident left you with a mood disorder or post-traumatic stress disorder, those are mental health costs.

-- Lost wages – time off work resulting from your accident is considered economic damages; you can prove them by providing older pay stubs demonstrating what you would have made.
+- Lost wages and earnings – time off work resulting from your accident is considered economic damages; you can prove them by providing older pay stubs demonstrating what you would have made.

 - Property Damage and Loss – it’s easy to forget among your pain and doctor bills, but your recoverable damages also include the damages to your vehicle.